ooici/ioncore-python/README.txt

   activate() -> READY -> terminate() -> TERMINATED
 - BaseProcess (and subclasses), Receiver, ProcessDesc, Container etc are all BasicLifecyleObjects.
+- BaseProcess now waits to activate the receiver until in ACTIVE state.
+Before, code can do RPC, but not receive messages on the process id
 - Massively enhanced the capability container API.
 Delegated the actual implementation to manager classes: proc, exchange, app manager
-- Refactored the way processes are spawned
+- Refactored the way processes are spawned.
+Refactored ProcessDesc to use the new container API.
 - Message headers now contain status code for every message.
 'OK is the default and 'ERROR' is set on error
 - BaseProcess.rpc_send now raises a ReceivedError in case the RPC comes back